ticky/jessicastokes.net/readme.md

 A simple Jekyll-based site.
 Replaces an entirely static site which existed from 2009 to 2013.

+## Requirements

+Currently built against Jekyll 2.5.3.
+Looking to streamline this and make it more predictable (and upgrade to a newer version!) in the future.

 ## Building

-Requires nothing more than a basic installation of [Jekyll](http://jekyllrb.com).

-Just run `jekyll serve -w` from the main directory and the site will be available on port `4000`.
+Run `jekyll serve -w` from the main directory and the site will be available on port `4000`.

 ## Copyright